|

 -

 You are likely familiar with the five senses: sight, smell, taste and touch.
 Yet in the animal kingdom, we find incredible sensory systems that allow animals to see colors on the ultraviolet spectrum, hear infrasonic sounds that can travel for kilometers, and even tap into electromagnetic energy.
 Other animals lose certain senses completely, like blind cave fish, and make up for it by expanding their other senses.
-In this course, we will learn about a few unique animal sensory systems, concluding with an optional field trip to the Cavefish Lab on the Saint Paul UMN campus.
+In this course, we will learn about a few unique animal sensory systems, concluding with an optional field trip to the Cavefish Lab on the Saint Paul UMN campus on June 16.

 |